Take the Lake Protection Pledge!

 AROUND THE HOME

-• Dispose of pharmaceuticals at Drug Take Back days or at safe disposal boxes at law enforcement agencies; never flush medicines down a toilet or drain.
+• Dispose of pharmaceuticals at Drug Take Back days or at safe disposal boxes at law enforcement agencies and pharmacies; never flush medicines down a toilet or drain.

-• Position gutters to drain onto grass, soil or into a rain barrel.
+• Position gutters to drain onto vegetation or into a rain barrel.

-• This lets the water filter into the ground rather than flowing directly to streams.
+• This lets the water filter into the ground rather than flowing directly to waterways.

-• Use permeable pavement for driveways and walkways.
+• Use permeable pavement when upgrading driveways and walkways.
 They allow rainwater and snowmelt and the pollution they carry to drain into the ground rather than run off untreated into waterways.

 • Never dump toxic materials down stormdrains, garage drains, or on the ground.
 Waste dumped in stormdrains or on the ground is not treated before it enters waterways.